fwizzz/Ritsu/README.md

 # LICENSE

-his project is licensed under the GNU AGPLv3 License - see the [LICENSE.md](LICENSE.md) file for details , for plain english you can check out [tldrlegal](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)).
+This project is licensed under the GNU AGPLv3 License - see the [LICENSE.md](LICENSE.md) file for details , for plain english you can check out [tldrlegal](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)).

 If you fork/download the code and run your own bot instance **WITHOUT** changing the code then you don't have to worry